 - What’s this Winter Singletrack Trail I’ve heard about?
-We are happy to announce a new multi- use trail has been approved.
+We are happy to announce the DNR approved a new multi- use trail ideal for fatbiking.
 A partnership was formed with members representing the Northern Michigan Mountain Bike Association (IMBA Chapter), DNR, North American Vasa, Vasa Ski Club, TART and others from the skiing and biking community.
 Made up of skiers and cyclists, the ten-member Winter Trail Task Force met throughout the summer to address the winter use issues and develop a plan with a long-term goal of providing high quality winter skiing and biking opportunities.
 The group proposed to use a network of existing trails including portions of the Vasa singletrack to create a new trail.
 The plan was approved DNR in October.
 Learn more about the group’s efforts and plan in the Winter Trail Task Force Report.

 - Is this a new trail for TART?
 No, this is a DNR trail just like the Vasa Pathway is a DNR trail.
 The Northern Michigan Mountain Bike Association (NMMBA) with supporting partners are responsible for trail development, fundraising and grooming.
 Construction of the new trail was led by NMMBA and performed by fatbiker and skier volunteers who worked countless hours preparing the trail for its inaugural season.

 - Where is the new fatbike trail?
-It’s much more than a fatbike trail!
 The new multi-use trail is located off of Supply Road.
 Make sure you have your Recreation Passport for the trailhead.
 The trail incorporates a portion of the existing official Vasa singletrack, converted unofficial singletrack and construction of new trail.
 Total trail distance will be 15k (9.3 miles).
 A small portion of the trail will incorporate a section of Reily’s Loop and Perch Lake Road in the winter months.

 - How is grooming the new multi-use trail funded?
 The trail is funded through grooming badge donors that indicated use on the Winter Sports Singletrack.
 Don’t forget to get a badge and support winter recreation in northern Michigan.